 - Preheat the oven to 400 degrees.
 Wash the butternut squash and cut the ends off.
 Cut the squash lengthwise and discard all of the seeds that are on the inside by scooping them out with a spoon.
 Oil a baking sheet and place the squash flesh side down on the baking sheet.
 Bake in the oven for 45 minutes, until the squash is soft.
 Let that cool a bit so it is easy to handle.

-- While the squash is baking.
-Fill a large pot with water and place that on the stove to boil.
+- While the squash is cooling, fill a large pot with water and place that on the stove to boil.

-- Meanwhile, in the bottom of another large saucepan, place the olive oil and the butter.
+- Meanwhile, in the bottom of another large saucepan or Dutch oven, add the olive oil and the butter.
 Let the butter melt.
-Add the chopped onions and let that saute for a few minutes until the onions are translucent.
+Add the chopped onions and let that sauté for a 2-3 minutes until the onions are translucent.
 Once they are translucent, add the 3 tablespoons of flour and mix that around.
-Cook that for 3-4 minutes until the flour just starts to cook.
+Cook that for 2-3 minutes until the flour just starts to cook.

-- Add the vegetable broth and the half and half and lower the heat on the stove to low so you don't boil the mixture as that will cause the milk to curdle.
+- Add the vegetable broth and the milk to the pan.
+Lower the heat on the stove to low so the mixture does not boil.